lj-ditrapani/SWE430/markdown/lesson2.markdown

 Conclusion
 ----------

 This lesson briefly discussed refactoring.
-You are ready to work through Example 2.
-As you work through the example, keep the above tips in mind.
+You are ready for [Lesson 3: Test-driven Development](lesson3.html).
+Later in the course, as you work through the examples, keep the above tips in mind.
 You will see them in action.
-After you have worked through Example 2, You will receive an opportunity to apply these concepts yourself in Exercise 2.
+Also, you will receive opportunities to apply these concepts yourself in Assignments 1, 2, and 3.

 <dl>